 Earthing starts when the plants are about 30cm high which is usually around August time.
 Before earthing, some string is tied around the leaves and just above the stem but below the leaves.
 This process is repeated as the crop grows so that the stems remain tight together.
 The crop is harvested between September and December.

 If you are looking for seeds then Simply Seeds offer a couple of varieties which should be of interest:-

 cv.
 Victoria is a UK-bred F1 Celery, that has been produced specifically for UK growing conditions.
 It has an attractive mid-green colour.
 It has a tall erect habit with fleshy petioles and is a self-blanching variety.

-N.B.
-This page contains links to our affiliate marketing partner.
+Please note this page contains links to our affiliate marketing partner.
 Please read our affiliate disclaimer.